David Broza: Biography

 David Broza was born in Haifa, Israel.
 His father was an Israeli–British businessman of German-Dutch Jewish descent.
 He grew up in England and Spain, attending Runnymede College, in Madrid.
-Broza's grandfather, Wellesley Aron, co-founded the Arab-Israeli peace settlement Neve Shalom – Wāħat as-Salām (The Oasis of Peace) and the Habonim youth movement.
+Broza's grandfather, Wellesley Aron, was a co-founder of the Arab-Israeli peace settlement Neve Shalom – Wāħat as-Salām (The Oasis of Peace) and the Habonim youth movement.
 Young David Broza originally planned to become a graphic artist, and by age 17 he was selling his paintings in the Rastro, Madrid's Sunday flea market.
 Following high school, and while serving in the Israel Defense Forces, he began playing guitar in cafes to earn extra money.
 Eventually he was offered a record deal, but as he still hoped to attend the Rhode Island School of Design, he declined.
 He later recorded a tape to promote his live shows.

 Broza was married to Ruthie Gabison Broza for 30 years, and together they have three children, Moran, Ramon and Adam.
 He lived in Cresskill, New Jersey for 17 years.
 He resides in Tel Aviv and is a member of Kehilat Sinai, a Conservative synagogue.